 Grounds for Divorce/Dissolution of a Civil Partnership

-There is only one ground for divorce and that is that the marriage has broken down irretrievably.
-In order to issue divorce/civil partnership proceedings, a year has to have elapsed since the date of the marriage before the Petition can be presented to the Court.
+There is only one ground for divorce and that is that the marriage has broken down beyond repair.
+In order to issue divorce/civil partnership proceedings, a year has to have passed since the date of the marriage before the Petition can be taken to the Court.
 The person who takes the lead on the divorce becomes known as the Petitioner and the other party becomes known as the Respondent.

-To prove that the marriage or civil partnership has broken down irretrievably, you have to satisfy the Court on one of the following facts namely:
+To prove that the marriage or civil partnership has broken down and cannot be repaired, you have to satisfy the Court on one of the following facts namely:

 - Adultery – the Respondent has committed adultery and the Petitioner finds it intolerable to live with the Respondent.
 This fact is not available for the dissolution of a civil partnership.